ilya-aby/healthbench-runner/README.md

 bun install
 ```

+- Get an OpenRouter API key.
+You can use OpenRouter BYOK to link an existing OAI/Anthropic/etc API key to bill usage against those accounts instead of OpenRouter
-Set your OpenRouter API key:
+- Set your OpenRouter API key in env:

 ```bash
 export OPENROUTER_API_KEY=your-key-here